-Veneers are thin shells of porcelain or composite custom-fitted over the front sides your natural teeth.
+Veneers are thin shells of porcelain or composite custom-fitted over the front sides of your natural teeth.
 Think of this cosmetic dentistry treatment as a manicure for your smile.
 With porcelain veneers, a cosmetic dentist can change the shape, color, and length of your teeth in only two visits.
-The results often look so good you’ll wonder why you waited to improve you smile with such a simple, effective procedure.
+The results often look so good you’ll wonder why you waited to improve your smile with such a simple, effective procedure.
 We have many different choices for veneers in our office, so that you can choose the best approach for your needs and goals.

 If you are considering porcelain veneers and want to learn more about how they can enhance your smile, we recommend exploring the informative sections listed below or contacting our office to schedule your personal consultation:

 Porcelain Veneers vs. Dental Crowns

 A porcelain veneer covers only the visible surfaces of a tooth, and a dental crown covers the entire exposed portion of a tooth.
 Veneers alter the appearance of teeth without restoring or changing every surface.
 While a veneer does require a certain amount of healthy tooth structure for support, a dental crown rebuilds every exposed surface of a tooth; therefore, it can restore teeth that are not healthy.
 Whereas crowns often make functional changes to teeth, porcelain veneers are usually only used to make cosmetic changes.

 Who Is a Good Candidate for Porcelain Veneers?